 The technology evolved rapidly in the decades that followed.
 Mainframes shrunk into personal computers; the Internet connected the world; now, artificial intelligence is the final frontier.
 This relentless march of progress is epitomized by the Transformer, the algorithmic Leviathan.

-It is during this period that the mob of the talentless demanded an ideal worthy of itself.
+It is during this period that the mob demanded an ideal worthy of itself.
 In response to their prayers, the tech industry obliged.
 Industry delivered the mob the Transformer, an oracle that generates poetry, essays, images, and music.
 But in doing so, it threatened to ruin whatever might remain divine in the mind of man.

 With the advent of the Transformer, the mob turned into a mob of Prompters.
 Prompters are ready servants of the Transformer, eager to apply this newfound tool whenever and wherever possible.
 They have been deceived by industry that idle ideation embodies the human spirit.
 The Transformer is their Messiah.
 So, the idolatrous Prompter yearns to design a world in his own image — a world in which vague ideas can be quickly converted into a fully-realized piece of work.
 To him, the execution of ideas has been rendered insignificant.
 As a result, the ideology of the Prompter stretches the boundaries of Babbage’s original vision at the expense of creativity, agency, and even individuality.